 On May 28, 2020, the National People’s Congress authorised the drafting and enacting of a national security law for Hong Kong.
-This law will radically expand the powers of the Chinese special services in Hong Kong and limit the personal freedoms of Hong Kong residents.
+The law came into effect on 30 June, the day before the 23rd anniversary of the city’s handover to China from British rule.
+It will radically expand the powers of the Chinese special services in Hong Kong and limit the personal freedoms of Hong Kong residents.
 Despite restrictions imposed due to COVID-19, thousands of people took to the streets of Hong Kong to protest the decision, which will deprive the city of its autonomy.
 If Hong Kong ceases to be autonomous and comes under the domain of China’s political and legal system, it will likely lose its status as a global financial center.

 Note: In recent weeks, our firm has been very busy incorporating Singapore companies for Hong Kong-based businesses that are relocating their operations to Singapore.
 For ease of reference, we have prepared a comparison guide on operating a company in Hong Kong vs Singapore that you may find useful.